NEAR-Edu/near-certification-tools/README.md

 Returns `true` if the contract allows NFT certifications to be transferred after issue, and `false` otherwise.
 Note that if NFT transfers are disallows, this causes the contract to be (technically) non-compliant with the NEP171 standard.

-### `cert_allows_decertification`
+### `cert_allows_invalidation`

-Returns `true` if the contract owner is allowed to decertify (invalidate) existing certifications by setting the `valid` property to `false`.
-Note that decertification does not delete an NFT or change its ownership.
+Returns `true` if the contract owner is allowed to invalidate  existing certifications by setting the `valid` property to `false`.
+Note that invalidation does not delete an NFT or change its ownership.

 ### `cert_is_valid`

 Returns `true` if a particular token's `valid` property is `true`, and `false` otherwise.
-Decertified tokens will have this property set to `false`.
+Invalidated tokens will have this property set to `false`.

-### `cert_decertify`
+### `cert_invalidate`

 Owner-only.
 Sets the `valid` property to `false` for a particular token.
-Panics if the contract does not allow decertification.
+Panics if the contract does not allow invalidation.

 ### `nft_mint`

-Non-standard but well-known NFT minting function.
+Owner-only; non-standard but well-known NFT minting function.

 ## Metadata